-The spacing of the printed lines must be at least one-and-a-half spaces, on one side of the paper only.
-Formatting style should follow the latest version of Chicago A guidelines and using the Notes-Bibliography system.
+- The spacing of the printed lines must be at least one-and-a-half spaces, on one side of the paper only.
+Formatting style should follow the latest version of the American Mathematical Society’s Guidelines (see sample references)

 Check that all pages are present, in sequence, and correctly numbered.
 Every page in the MRP must be numbered, except for the title page and the Certificate of Examination.

 The preliminary portion of the paper should be numbered with small Roman numerals placed in the centre of the page, about half an inch from the bottom.
 Numbering begins with the Abstract as iv.
-The Title Page, Certificate of Examination page count as pages i, and respectively, but the number does not appear.
+The Title Page, MRP Signature Page and the Author’s Declaration page count as pages i, ii, and iii respectively, but the number does not appear.

 Preferred placement of the Arabic numerals is in the upper right-hand corner (about half an inch from each edge), including the first page of the reference or bibliography and appendices.

 The accepted order within the preliminary sections of the paper is as follows: